Games & Quizzes

 /ˈrəniNG/

-flowing naturally or supplied to building through pipes and taps.
-The act of moving your legs to move quickly.
-To cause an animal to move in a certain direction.
+flowing naturally or supplied to building through pipes and taps. action or movement of runner.
+To flow in a certain direction, like a liquid.

 /ˈstiriNG/